Tobey372/Inkomate/README.md

 ### Database

 This project uses a SQLite database.
 An associated SQL file is provided in order to create the tables of this database.
-The database file must be named "inkomate.sqlite" and must reside within the same directory as the executable.
+The database file must be named "inkomate.sqlite" and must reside 3 folders above executable.
+This can be changed in code however

 ### Patch notes